GabeScott/standard-works-vault/General Conference/1981 October - The Aaronic Priesthood.md

 Can you see that it is correct to call it the Aaronic or the Levitical Priesthood?
 It is a matter of designating duties; it is all one priesthood.

+## The Preparatory Priesthood

 Finally, the Aaronic Priesthood is referred to as the preparatory priesthood.
 This, too, is a proper title because the Aaronic Priesthood prepares young men to hold the higher priesthood, for missions, and for temple marriage.

 I have thought it very symbolic that John the Baptist, a priest in the Aaronic Priesthood, prepared the way for the coming of the Lord in ancient times.
 He came also to restore the Aaronic Priesthood to the Prophet Joseph Smith and Oliver Cowdery to prepare for the coming of the higher priesthood.
-The Lord Himself said that there “hath not risen a greater than John the Baptist.”
-(Matt.
-11:11.)
+The Lord Himself said that there “hath not risen a greater than John the Baptist.” ([[Matthew 11.11|Matt.
+11:11]].)

 You would do well to watch your fathers and your leaders, to study how the Melchizedek Priesthood works.
 You are preparing to join the elders, seventies, high priests, and patriarchs and to serve as missionaries, quorum leaders, bishoprics, stake leaders, and as fathers of families.

-A few of you who now sit there as deacons, teachers, and priests will one day sit here as Apostles and prophets and will preside over the Church.
-You must be prepared.
+A few of you who now sit there as deacons, teachers, and priests will one day sit here as Apostles and prophets and will preside over the Church. *You must be prepared.*

 It is indeed correct to call the Aaronic Priesthood the preparatory priesthood.

+## Priesthood Principles

 Let me teach you some important principles of the priesthood.
 When you receive the Aaronic Priesthood, you receive all of it.
 There are three kinds of authority relating to your priesthood.
 You should understand them.